Ear Wax Irrigation

 How irrigation Ear Wax Removal Is Done

 The irrigation water is warmed to body temperature for comfort.
-Using a controlled pressurised flow of water, we gently remove the build-up of ear wax.
+Using a controlled pressurised water flow, we gently remove the build-up of ear wax.
 The ear wax is softened, broken up and washed out of the ear.
-While we irrigate your ear, we will gently pull your ear at different angles to make sure the water has full access to your ear canal.
+While we irrigate your ear, we will gently pull your ear at different angles to ensure the water has full access to your ear canal.

 No Cotton Buds Please

-The best thing you can do for your ears is leave them alone, they are meant to be self-cleaning, but there are people who need a bit of help now and then.
+The best thing you can do for your ears is leave them alone, they are meant to be self-cleaning, but some people need a bit of help now and then.
 Ear wax is produced naturally and is seldom a problem since it works its way naturally out of the ear.

 How do I clean my Ear?

-“Earol” (Olive oil) is an effective and natural way to soften ear wax, keeping it moving as nature intended, and reduce the need for syringing.
+“Earol” (Olive oil) is an effective and natural way to soften ear wax, keeping it moving as nature intended and reducing the need for human intervention.

-In accordance with BSHAA guidelines, we often recommend its regular use for those who suffer with ear wax build-up.
+Per BSHAA guidelines, we often recommend its regular use for those who suffer from ear wax build-up.
 If you have ongoing problems with ear wax, we recommend its regular use.